FransOv/SMA-Solar/README.md

 I use Optolink-Splitter (https://github.com/philippoo66/optolink-splitter/) on a Pi to read the relevant data from the Viesssmann heatpump and to control the heatpump from Home Assistant, also MQTT based.
 For the Go-e wallbox I use their own mqtt based integration.
 No need to install, the wallbox sends its discovery messages when you enable Home Assistant in the Go-e app.

 This repository contains the Berry programs that form the bridge to the SMA inverter.
-Read only now as the solar panels don't really need any control, but to be expanded with some cotrolling funcions as soon as the battery is installed.
+It reads the sensors of the inverter and passes the commands to control charging and discharging os the battery.
+Most of the time charging and discharging is left on automatic.

 mbtcp.be => The ModBus/TCP functions